Amran-Lab/SFIA2/README.md

 The Brief was to create a CI/CD pipeline using Jenkins andsible and docker.It should also cnsist of 4 micro-services with data being persisted by sql.

 I decided to make a higher/lower game with a deck of cards.
-With service once containing front end, service 2 picking a card, service 3 giving points/message and service 4 comapring what user picked to what happened(the calculations).
+With service one containing front end, service 2 picking a card, service 3 giving points/message and service 4 comaparing what user picked to what card was drawn(the calculations).

 ### WireFrame

 ![GitHub Logo](https://github.com/Amran-Lab/RDME/blob/master/WireFrame.PNG?raw=true)

 I plan to have an apllication that gives you a card and you can pick higher or lower and compares it against a new card.
-You can submit you name and last go to sql.
+You can submit you name and last round of your go to sql.

 <a name="RA"></a>